-Protists are called plantlike, funguslike or animal-like because they share some of the characteristics of plants, fungi or animals, even though they belong in a different category, the kingdom Protista.
-They are all eukaryotes (that is, they have a nucleus) and all live in moist conditions, whether in salt or freshwater or inside other organisms.
+Protists are called plant-like, fungus-like and animal-like because they share some of the characteristics of plants, fungi and animals, even though they belong in a different category: the kingdom Protista.
+They are all eukaryotes (that is, they have a nucleus) and all live in moist conditions, whether in saltwater, freshwater or inside other organisms.

 General Characteristics of Protozoans and Protozoa Definition

 Most amoebas, ciliates and flagellates are free living and form an important part of the ecosystem by suppressing certain bacteria and serving as a food source for larger organisms.

 Waste and excess water pass out through holes in the cell membrane.
-Amoebas reproduce asexually by binary fission, where the nucleus splits into two and a new cell forms round each.
+Amoebas reproduce asexually by binary fission where the nucleus splits into two and a new cell forms round each.
 Foraminifers reproduce differently in alternate generations -- asexually by fission, then sexually by joining together to exchange nucleic material.
 A few amoebas live as parasites; for example, entamoeba, the source of amoebic dysentery.

 Ciliates, such as paramecium, have tiny hairlike structures called cilia growing from their surfaces.
 The cilia propel them through water and capture food by wafting it into a mouthlike groove in the surface membrane.
 They feed on algae and bacteria, and are in turn eaten by larger protozoans, such as amoeba.

-Flagellates have a whip or tail-like structure to propel them through the water.
+Flagellates are animal-like protozoa that have a whip or tail-like structure to propel them through the water.
 A few, the phytoflagellates, can make their own food through photosynthesis, as plants do.
-Others engulf food particles into vacuoles, or absorb molecules of nutrients through their surface membrane.
+Others engulf food particles into vacuoles or absorb molecules of nutrients through their surface membrane.

 Sporozoans are parasitic -- they live on, or in, a host body and cause it harm.
-Lacking cilia, flagella or pseudopodia, sporazoa depend on their host organism for nourishment, and on vectors, such as mosquitoes to carry them there.
+Lacking cilia, flagella or pseudopodia, sporazoa depend on their host organism for nourishment and on vectors, such as mosquitoes, to carry them there.
 They pass from host to host, or vector to host, as spores.